 There are some security risks with streaming, especially when using streaming sites that aren’t reputable.
 While the big names like Netflix and Spotify are secure, there are plenty of shady streaming sites out there.

 Another red flag is if tons of ads bombard your device as soon as you visit the streaming site.
-These ads can be laced with malicious software, which can infect your device as soon as they get displayed.
+These ads can be laced with malicious software, which can infect your device as soon as they pop up.
 Try using an ad blocker to prevent these ads from loading.